 - Be there with them as they walk, bracing your hands on their shoulder or waist on whichever side is weaker

-Many seniors avoid taking long walks fearing that they will not be able to complete the task, but if the “walk” is peppered with places to sit and rest so that you can pause and rest – the task may be doable barring any other health conditions.
+Many older people avoid taking long walks fearing that they will not be able to complete the task, but if the “walk” is peppered with places to sit and rest so that you can pause and rest – the task may be doable, barring any other medical conditions.

-Below are a list of my tips on how you can help your senior loved one walk as they use their mobility device of choice.
+Below are a list of my 4 tips on how you can help an elderly person walk as they use their mobility aid of choice.